AdelKS/LinuxGamingGuide/README.md

 _CROSS_LD_FLAGS="-Wl,-O1,--sort-common,--as-needed"
 ```
 Where you can change `...
 EDIT HERE ...` with flags [from here](#flags-to-try): note that LTO nor PGO works with wine, you can at most use the `BASE + GRAPHITE + MISC` flags

+## Game / "Wine prefix" manager

+To run games on Linux, wine creates a so-called "prefix" folder with an arbitrary user chosen name, let's say `game-prefix`.
+It contains all the configuration specific to wine and a folder structure, within the `drive_c` subfolder, that follows Windows' structure: you can find e.g. `Program Files` or `windows/system32` subfolders in it.
+The DLLs in the latter folder are actually created by wine, through reverse engineering.
+From a game's/window's app perspective, these DLLs to behave just like windows, and wine takes care of the rest (by implementing system calls itself, in the wineserver I believe, or redirecting to the linux kernel, correct me if I am wrong please).

+Usually, one creates one prefix per game/app, as sometimes each game has some quirks that  wine doesn't handle well by default for which a tweak is needed.
+But that tweaks would break other games apps.
+And that's where a "game manager" / "wine prefix manager" comes into play to avoid tedious and repetitive manual configurations:
+- Automatically creates prefixes for each of your game
+- Ships various version of Wine to work with the various versions of your games
+- Bundles various DXVK versions to chose from
+- Offers various options that can be toggled (`fsync`, `dxvk-nvapi/dlss`, `fsr`, `latencyflex`...)
+- May have built-in support for extra tools like FPS counters (see [Performance overlays](#-performance-overlays)), or other kinds of stuff (see e.g. [Game render tweaks: vkBasalt](#-game-render-tweaks-vkbasalt))

+### Lutris
+[Lutris](https://lutris.net/) is one of these Generic open source game managers, it offers a [database](https://lutris.net/games) of scripts to automatically install various games and the quirks and/or extra configuration (e.g. extra fonts) needed to run them.
+It also enables you to give it your own compiled wine version and that's why I am using it currently.
+It is however lagging a bit behind in integrating the new tools that are being developped (e.g. `latencyflex`) and offering newer versions of runtime components (`Wine`, `dxvk`, ...).
+To see the toggles Lutris offers, install a game, then click `Configure` > `Runner options` tab.

+### Bottles
+[Bottles](https://usebottles.com/) is a modern take on generic open source game managers, it has a more intuitive configuration UI, ships the latest builds of `wine`/`dxvk`, and tries to implement integration with all the latest other tools.
+I could however not find how to make it use my own compiled wine version.

+### Heroic Games Launcher
+[Heroic Games Launcher](https://heroicgameslauncher.com) is an opensource game manager for games you own on [GOG](gog.com) or [Epic Games](https://store.epicgames.com).
+I have not tried it at all so that's all I can say x)

+### Steam
+Steam's official closed source game manager handles Linux natively and offers to run windows specific games with Steam's own builds of `proton-wine`.
+It also accepts custom proton builds like e.g. `proton-tkg` ([wine-tkg](https://github.com/Frogging-Family/wine-tkg-git) repo) or GloriousEggroll's [proton-ge-custom](https://github.com/GloriousEggroll/proton-ge-custom) prebuilds.

 ## Overclocking